Running Quantum Computers in Discovery Mode: Discovering Dual-Unitary circuits: Interesting Spectral Statistics

 As discussed in~\appref{app:SFF}, experimental estimation of the SFF is possible in principle, but challenging for large systems, due to an unfavorable sample complexity.

 A closely related quantity, which is more efficiently accessible with quantum devices~ \cite{Collins2023sff_experiment,dong2025sff_experiment}, is the \emph{partial} spectral form factor (pSFF)~\cite{joshi2022pSFF}.
-As we discuss in detail in~\appref{app:SFF}, this simpler quantity is also a faithful witness of extremal quantum many-body chaos, and, in particular, it takes lower values for dual unitary circuits than for generic finite-depth unitary circuits \cite{fritzsch2024pSFF,yoshimura2025dynamics}.
+As we discuss in detail in~\appref{app:SFF}, this simpler quantity is also a faithful witness of extremal quantum many-body chaos, and, in particular, it takes lower values for dual-unitary circuits than for generic finite-depth unitary circuits \cite{fritzsch2024pSFF,yoshimura2025dynamics}.
 We therefore expect minimization of the pSFF to be an excellent proxy for finding maximally chaotic (and non-generic) circuits as well, and hence to give rise to an alternative, potentially more efficient discovery protocol.
+This distinction illustrates a general requirement of discovery mode: access to large quantum dynamics must be paired with interest functions whose relevant variations can be resolved with feasible sample complexity.

 We finally note that the form of our interest function in~Eq.~\eqref{eq:fU_dual_unitary} is suggestive of further physics-inspired discoveries.
 For example, consider the choice $\alpha_{1,t}<0$, $\alpha_{2,t}>0$, $\alpha_{n>2,t}=0$, corresponding to a ($t$-dependent) Mexican-hat potential.
 Maximization of this interest function will steer the circuit to realizations where $z_t(U)$ exhibits the weakest possible fluctuations around a circle of finite radius $\sqrt{|\alpha_{1,t}|/\alpha_{2,t}}$ in the complex plane.
-It is straightforward to see that this property is associated with a smoothly modulated density of eigenvalues $\rho(\theta)=\frac D {2\pi} \big( 1 + 2 \sum_{\ell=1}^\infty c_{\ell} \cos(\ell\theta) \big)\ge0$ on the unit circle, described by Fourier harmonics $c_{\ell>0}=\sqrt{|\alpha_{1,\ell}|/\alpha_{2,\ell}}$ directly related to the Mexican-hat potential.
-Such a smooth spectral density modulation on top of a strong level repulsion is suggestive of invariant unitary random matrix ensembles~\cite{grosswitten,mehta}.
+It is straightforward to see that this property is associated with a smoothly modulated density of eigenvalues $\rho(\theta)=\frac{1}{2\pi} \big( 1 + 2 \sum_{\ell=1}^\infty c_{\ell} \cos(\ell\theta) \big)\ge0$ on the unit circle, described by Fourier harmonics $c_{\ell>0}=\sqrt{|\alpha_{1,\ell}|/\alpha_{2,\ell}}$ directly related to the Mexican-hat potential.
+Such a smooth spectral density modulation on top of a strong level repulsion is suggestive of invariant unitary random matrix ensembles~\cite{grosswitten,Mehta2004Random}.
 To the best of our knowledge, classes of finite-depth circuits possessing such novel ``interesting'' spectra are yet to be discovered.